fcamara7/GeneidTRAINerDocker/TrainingGeneid.md

 ## 2.1 INPUT OPTIONS

-THe input options are described in greater detail at the beginning of this document.
+THe input options are described in greater detail in the main README me for this project.

 The script has a number of input options: